Perrie Edwards Over Alex Oxlade-Chamberlain And Zayn Malik: Does She Want To Date Jake Gyllenhaal?

 A photo posted by Perrie Edwards ✌️???? (@perrieedwards) on

 The 23-year-old star didn’t provide an explanation for the cat’s untimely death.
 Perrie and Zayn bought the cat in 2013 shortly after they got engaged.
-They took to their respective social media accounts to share a photo of their new phone, in which Perrie captioned: “Say hello to the new member of the family, Prada.
+They took to their respective social media accounts to share a photo of their new phone, in which Perrie captioned, “Say hello to the new member of the family, Prada.
 Perrie&Zayn.”

 Say hello to the new member of the family, Prada 🙂 Perrie&Zayn <3 pic.twitter.com/NVhmO38gmX